copsTvFan/cops-episode-guide/guide.md

 **What a Sap Special Edition**

-- (Palm Beach County FL -- 8:46 PM Traffic Stop) Sheriff's Office District 3 --
+- (Palm Beach County, FL -- 8:46 PM Traffic Stop) Sheriff's Office District 3 --
   Cpl Matthew Ott spots a vehicle traveling at a higher than posted speed through a neighborhood known for drug activities.
 The Corporal stops the vehicle and the driver immediately opens his door and questions the reason